10 Best Bike Mirrors

 Lens diameter and curvature determine how much you see behind you.
 Flat mirrors provide accurate distance judgment but narrow sightlines.
 Convex lenses sacrifice some distance accuracy for a dramatically wider field of view, which is why most bike mirrors use a slight convex curve.
 HD glass and automotive-grade lenses tend to produce sharper images with less distortion at the edges, a difference you notice when identifying vehicle types or reading street signs behind you.

 Larger mirrors help on multi-lane roads where traffic approaches from multiple angles, while smaller lenses suffice for bike paths and quiet neighborhood streets.
-If you ride an e-bike at higher speeds, a wider rearview field becomes more critical because closing distances are shorter and engine noise masks approaching vehicles.
+If you ride an e-bike at higher speeds, a wider rearview field becomes more critical because closing distances are shorter and motor noise masks approaching vehicles.

 Build Quality and Durability Signals